-Typically a pregnant woman’s waters break when she’s full term and at the start of labour or during – also known as spontaneous rupture of membranes (SROM).
-It happens due to the enzymes, proteins and other factors in the membranes being activated from labour: stress on the membranes from contractions, and the membranes being weakened (particularly near your cervix) as your baby is full term.
+Typically, a pregnant woman’s waters break when she’s full term and at the start of labour, or sometimes during labour – also known as spontaneous rupture of membranes (SROM).
+It happens due to the enzymes, proteins and other factors in the membranes being activated from labour: stress on the membranes from contractions, and the membranes being weakened (particularly near your cervix) as your baby grows to full term.

 In some cases, a woman’s waters may break at full term before she’s in true active labour which is known as premature rupture of membranes (PROM).
-This can be caused by a variety of things, such as having a large baby, pre-labour pains (braxton hicks), too much fluid in the sac and infections such as bladder or kidney.
+This can be caused by a variety of things, such as having a large baby, pre-labour pains (Braxton Hicks), too much fluid in the sac, and infections such as in the bladder or kidney.
 It can also happen when a woman is preterm (before 37 weeks, also known as preterm premature rupture of membranes – PPROM) which is much more concerning and will usually lead to a premature delivery.

 MORE Stages of Pregnancy

 It’s different for a lot of women but many experience some mild cramping or pain first, and then a ‘pop’ sensation with a literal gush of clear or pale yellow water from their vagina (like they’ve peed their pants).
 Others will only feel a trickle of fluid down below which may continue throughout labour, or it might actually be an amniotic leak instead.
 As most waters don’t break until the mother is in full-blown labour, many women may not have any idea that it has actually happened if they are concentrating on contractions or pushing.